 Our third goal at Contiki is to increase local and organic products in our supply chain by 2025.

 At Schöneck, most of our food comes from a local farmer.
 We also supply locally grown produce and seasonal fruit to our guests, to help reduce our carbon footprint and support local communities.
-At the Château, the majority of food we serve to our guests comes from France, and around 20% is locally sourced.
+At the Château, the majority of food we serve to our guests comes from France (and around 20% is proper locally sourced).
 We’ll be working to adapt our menus for guests to include even more local ingredients, from local suppliers, as we move forward.

 Now, more than ever, it’s about the ways we can Make Travel Matter – and this is Contiki’s commitment to the travel of today, and our future.